Monday, May 9, 2011

 Today, May 9, is a day commemorating the victory over the Nazi army in World War II.
 Or, as the war is called here, the Great Patriotic War.

-If you're still reading, here is a video of the 1945 parade I mentioned earlier.
+Here is a video of the 1945 parade.
 Since you probably don't understand what's going on, I will point you to specific clips.
 I wish I could sit beside you and point out specific things and translate as the video plays.

 1:22 Holding the Nazi flags that they've "captured"